-Please note that while you or a family member can use the services of any network physician or specialist and receive the maximum coverage under your benefit program, you are encouraged to select a personal or primary care physician.
+Please note that while you or a family member can use the services, including behavioral health and well-woman care, of any network physician or specialist without a referral and receive the maximum coverage under your benefit program, you are encouraged to select a personal or primary care physician.
 This helps establish an ongoing relationship based on knowledge and trust and helps make your care consistent.
 Your personal physician can help you select an appropriate specialist and work closely with that specialist when the need arises.
+In addition, primary care providers or their covering physicians are on call 24/7.

-Remember: If you want to enjoy the higher level of coverage, it is your responsibility to ensure that you receive network care.
+Remember: It is your responsibility to ensure that you receive network care.
 You may want to double-check any provider recommendations to make sure the doctor or facility is in the network.